-ANNUAL FIRE SAFETY REPORT: 2018-2020
+ANNUAL FIRE SAFETY REPORT: 2019-2021

 The HEOA requires that all Title IV institutions in addition to their Annual Security Report publish an Annual Fire Safety Report for their campus.
-In adhering to the guidelines, a Fire Log is maintained at the MassArt Public Safety Department office for documenting fire statistics for the campus.
+In adhering to the guidelines, a Fire Log is maintained at the MassArt Department of Public Safety office for documenting fire statistics for the campus.
 This hard-copy log is available for public inspection upon request.